redhat-aqe/rhv-2-openshift-demo/code-snippets/secrets.md

 # Application secrets

-OpenShift has build in Secret object for storing passwords/secret files.
+OpenShift has built-in Secret object for storing passwords/secret files.

 Using oc command:
 ```